ELE495-2425Summer/capstoneproject-automind-grup-14/README.md

 8) Mobile App Usage
     - Connect to the same Wi-Fi network as the Raspberry Pi.
     - Enter the Raspberry Pi IP in the app.
-    - Press the `“dinlemeye başla”` button.
+    - Press the `"dinlemeye başla"` button.
-    - Say a command like, `“geri dön ve sağa dön”`.
+    - Say a command like, `"geri dön ve sağa dön"`.
     - The app will show command log and status animations.

 9) Stopping the System